 Kate Spencer is a Professor of Environmental Geochemistry and Queen Mary University.
 She works closely with geomorphologists, hydrologists and ecologists to provide fundamental science to underpin effective management of fine sediment in estuaries and lowland rivers.
 Read The Spectator’s article detailing Kate’s walk on the Essex coast here

-The second event in the programme 800,000 tonnes will visit an active landfill site – one of the largest of its kind in Essex.
-This landfill occupies the void left by the former Stanway Quarry and can hold up to 23 million cubic metres of inert waste.
-During our walk around the site, we will see rubbish in various stages of decomposition: from an open field to a ‘capped’ cell, where the waste has been contained, covered with new soil and seeded with grasses.
-Methane is drained from the waste rubble through enormous pipes, while the toxic leachate is treated by insects in great cylindrical vats.
+In this second visit of our series, we will be going to one of the largest active landfill sites in the county.
+This landfill occupies the void left by the former Stanway Quarry and can hold up to 23 million cubic metres of waste.
+During our walk around the site, we will see rubbish in various stages of decomposition: from an open field of rubbish to a ‘capped’ cell, where the waste has been contained, covered with new soil and seeded with grasses.
+Here, methane is drained from the waste rubble through enormous pipes, while the toxic leachate is biologically treated in great cylindrical vats.

-800,000 tonnes is supported by a National Lottery Grant through Arts Council England.
+800,000 tonnes is supported by a National Lottery Grant from Arts Council England.

 Radical Essex is a project re-examining the county in relation to radicalism in thought, lifestyle, politics and architecture.
 A programme of events will take place across Essex throughout 2016 and 2017, shedding light on the vibrant, pioneering thinking of the late 19th and 20th centuries.
 The project will celebrate the crucial role Essex has played in the history of British Modernism and its utopian ideologies under the themes ‘The Modernist County’ and ‘Arcadia for All’.